moneppo/node-pocketsphinx/README.md

 Usage
 -----

-A `PocketSphinx` object is a writable stream that accepts 16 kHz 16-bit PCM data.
+A `PocketSphinx` object is a writable stream that accepts mono 16 kHz 16-bit PCM data.
 When an utterance is detected, e.g. a phrase, word, or statement, the object emits an `utterance` event with the details of the detected utterance.

     var PocketSphinx = require('pocketsphinx');